ryzeon-dev/amd-gpu-fan/README.md

 This tool provides a daemon, a CLI and a GUI, allowing the user to create and manage maps for GPU fans

 ### DISCLAIMER
-This tool only works with AMD GPUs
+This tool only works with AMD GPUs, and is developed for Linux\
+Feel free to extend its function for other Operative Systems, and if you do, please patch your changes and submit them as commits

 ## Installation
 Run the installation script as root